lucidworks/connectors-sdk-resources/java-sdk/connectors/random-connector-incremental/README.md

-== Random Content Incremental Connector
+# Random Content Incremental Connector

 This connector generates a configurable number of documents all with random titles and body fields.
 It has the following two properties:
 - "Total": The total number of docs that will be generated in a first crawl
-- "Incremental Total": The total number of docs to generate from the second crawl."
+- "Incremental Total": The total number of docs to generate from the second and subsequent crawls"

 ## Quick start